 Opioids alter how the brain processes information regarding pain and pleasure.
 That means when someone is taking opioids for pain relief, they can become dependent on the drug to feel normal.
 Their body may become used to the drug helping them feel less/no pain so when the drug is not present, their brains and body begin to feel abnormal.

 Depending on how long the drugs are taken, this can turn into an addiction.
 Addiction is defined by the urge to use the drug at all costs, finding it and taking it no matter what it will take.
 Since the brain and body are changing due to the drug, arriving at a place where someone feels they have to have the drug is a possibility.

 Effective Opioid Addiction Treatment at Vertava Health Mississippi

 Detoxing from opioids—which means ceasing to take the drug and letting it leave your system completely—can be dangerous.
 Enrolling in an opioid treatment center will ensure you or your loved one is medically monitored and stays comfortable.

-Beginning and maintaining recovery can be some of the hardest things to accomplish for those struggling with addiction.
-But you are strong enough to accomplish them, we know it!
+Beginning and maintaining recovery from opioid addiction can be challenging.
+But you are strong enough to accomplish this, and the team at Vertava Health Mississippi is here to support you every step of the way.
 Our opioid rehab center in Mississippi utilizes your strength and resilience to help you change your life.

-Call us today at 844-551-7335 to talk about starting opioid addiction treatment for you or someone you love.
-Recovering from opioid use is possible.
+Call us today at 844.470.0410 to talk about starting opioid addiction treatment for you or someone you love.
+Recovering from opioid use is possible with help from our treatment center.
 Someone is here every day, at any time, and is ready to talk about making a change.
 Let’s make today the first day in a journey of recovery.